Ivermectin Injection (1 box and 1 vial)

 OxyCare™

-Ivermectin + Closantel Injection (box of 1 vial)
+Ivermectin + Closantel Injection (1 box and 1 vial)

 Ivermectin + Closantel Injection